Finding a Top Financial Advisor Firm in Knoxville, Tennessee

 How We Found the Top Financial Advisor Firms in Knoxville, Tennessee

 SmartAsset considered all financial advisor firms in Knoxville that are registered with the U.S. Securities and Exchange Commission (SEC) for this list.
 We specifically looked at SEC-registered firms because they’re bound by fiduciary duty to put their clients’ best interests before their own.
 From those firms, we eliminated any that had disciplinary issues to ensure that our final list only included firms with clean records.
 We also eliminated firms if they did not offer financial planning or did not serve individual clients.
 The remaining firms were sorted according to assets under management (AUM), from highest AUM to lowest.

 Patriot Investment Management Group, Inc.

-Patriot Investment Management has seven certified financial planners (CFPs) on staff, the highest number of CFPs offered by any firm on this list.
+Patriot Investment Management has eight certified financial planners (CFPs) on staff, the highest number of CFPs offered by any firm on this list.
 In addition, Patriot’s team includes one certified public accountant (CPA) and one chartered financial analyst (CFA).

 The fee-only firm serves individuals, pension and profit-sharing plans, trusts, estates, charitable organizations, corporations and other business entities.
 It does not require a minimum account size to get started.

 Patriot Investment Management Group, Inc. Background

 Patriot Investment Management Group has been providing investment advisory services since 1992, making it the second-oldest firm on this list (after only Asset Planning Corporation).
 Patriot is principally owned by Brad Bower, the firm’s president and CEO.

 Patriot Investment Management describes itself as "quarterback" for its clients, coordinating efforts between its accountants, attorneys and any other professionals with whom the firm works.
 The firm offers asset management, as well as financial planning and wealth management.
 The latter may include: